Focal Length Calculator

 Table of contents

-The focal length calculator is a simple tool that facilitates the process of computing the magnification, focal length, and the angle of view.
+What's the focal length?How to use the focal length calculatorHow to calculate focal lengthFAQsThe focal length calculator is a simple tool that facilitates the process of computing the magnification, focal length, and angle of view.

-Taking a picture of an object from a distance might be challenging - we'll help you find the right focal length to create an image that perfectly fits your cameras' sensor size. 📷
+Taking a picture of an object from a distance might be challenging — we'll help you find the right focal length to create an image that perfectly fits your camera's sensor size. 📷

-In the article below, we'll teach you how to find the focal length, discover the lens equation, and talk about a few essential principles of photography and the lens choice.
+In the article below, we'll teach you how to find the focal length, discover the lens equation, and talk about a few essential principles of photography and lens choice.

 What's the focal length?